A New Lawsuit Claims The Disneyland Hotel Didn't Warn Guest About Bed Bugs

-A woman who visited Disneyland in April says it’s a bug’s life in Anaheim, and not in the fun, life-sized lady bug kind of way.
-Ivy Lizette Ewell Eldridge said she wasn’t aware of the bed bug infestation until she had been bitten and needed medical attention.
+A woman who visited Disneyland in April says it’s a bug’s life in Anaheim, and not in the fun, life-sized ladybug kind of way.
+Ivy Lizette Ewell Eldridge said she wasn’t aware of the bedbug infestation until she had been bitten and needed medical attention.

-TMZ says that they have obtained legal documents from Eldridge confirming that she is seeking damages after she alleges that while staying at the Disneyland Hotel she was not told that they had a bed bug problem until she awakened with a rash after the pest feasted on her.
+TMZ says that they have obtained legal documents from Eldridge confirming that she is seeking damages after she alleges that while staying at the Disneyland Hotel she was not told that they had a bedbug problem until she awakened with a rash after the pests feasted on her.

 “[Eldridge says they] sucked her blood until they were gorged.”